The “Move over” Law

 In Georgia, this law requires motorists to:

-- Move Over to the next lane if safely possible, OR
+- Move Over to the next lane if safely possible;

 Why was the “Move Over” Law Passed?

 - Because it saves lives.
-The “Move Over” Law helps maintain traffic flow and protect the safety of emergency personnel and motorists.
+The “Move Over” Law helps maintain traffic flow and protect the safety of motorists, emergency personnel, active sanitation workers, and utility service workers.

-- Emergency vehicles parked beside a highway are vulnerable to crashes, even when their emergency lights are flashing.
+- Vehicles parked on the side of the roadway are vulnerable to crashes even when emergency lights are flashing.

 - More police officers are killed by traffic crashes than in any other line-of-duty cause of death.
 More than one fourth of those killed are struck by passing vehicles while they work outside their patrol cars.